Date of death is the actual date of death, if known; or if not, the date the body was found.

 Death types in this order of precedence:

-Contract killing: Perpetrator paid or convinced a third party to do the killing.
+Contract killing: Suspect paid or convinced a third party to do the killing.

-Murder-suicide: Murder, combined with completed suicide by the perpetrator.
+Murder-suicide: Murder, combined with completed suicide by the suspect.

 Murder: Killing with intent.